zhanyang01/Fun-Language-5622/README.md

 * 1st week of July: Improve on gamification features and user interface, create proficiency assessments

-* 2nd week of July: Create friends list and page in each level for learners to practice oral speaking
+* 2nd week of July: Create friends system and page in each level for learners to practice oral speaking

 * 3rd week of July: Create certificates of achievement and web-based forum, extend to another language